-The West Virginia Virtual School was created by the West Virginia Legislature on July 1, 2000.
+The West Virginia Virtual School (WVVS) was created by the West Virginia Legislature on July 1, 2000.
 The mission of the Virtual School is to assure consistent, high quality education for the students of West Virginia through courses delivered via technology, promote efficacy and equity in course offerings, and provide options for implementation across the public school system.
 The Virtual School initiative helps bridge the barriers of time, distance and inequities for all West Virginia students by providing access to resources.
 Since the first three seventh grade students from Capon Middle School took Geometry in the fall of 2000, demand for virtual courses continues to increase at a rapid pace.

 News and Views